L Shaped Kitchen Interior - Indian Style Small: Design Guide

 -

-Consider brass or copper hardware, patterned tiles with motifs like jaali or paisley, or a vibrant, handwoven rug.
-These touches nod to Indian heritage while keeping your kitchen feeling warm and personal.
-Even a set of terracotta jars or a carved wooden utensil holder can bring soulful style.
+Consider using brass or copper hardware, patterned tiles with motifs like jaali or paisley, or placing a vibrant handwoven rug on the floor.
+This can look elegant and chic while adding a personal touch to your kitchen.
+Even a set of terracotta jars or an intricately carved wooden utensil holder will work.

 -